Tibet Travel Information

 Guide:

-We always try to provide good English-speaking and experienced Tibetan Guides.
-Nevertheless, as per new regulations, guides are provided by the guide association on a queue basis.
-As the guides in Tibet do not get enough experience with the English language in Tibet, please do not expect fluent and spontaneous explanations from him/her.
+We always try to provide good English-speaking and experienced Tibetan guides.
+However, the guide association now provides guides on a queue basis to new regulations.
+As the guides in Tibet do not have enough experience with the English language in Tibet, please do not expect fluent and spontaneous explanations from him/her.
 Your frequent questioning will encourage him/her to explain well, question by question.

 Money:

-The Chinese currency RMB is known as a basic unit called ‘Yuan’, which is substituted by the Chinese word ‘kuai’.
+The Chinese word "kuai" serves as a substitute for the basic unit of currency known as "yuan" in Chinese.
 The Bank of China has branches in Zhangmu, Shigatse, Lhasa, and some places.
-You can only use your credit card in the Lhasa Branch of the Bank of China and somewhere other hanging plates of Credit Cards.
+You can only use your credit card in the Lhasa Branch of the Bank of China and somewhere else hanging plates of credit cards.
 Getting telegraphic transfers to Tibet takes five weeks on average.

 Clothes and Accessories: